BipinPaudel/GOBBLE_GAME_BACKEND/README.md

 ## Description

 - Input Data is validated in the beginning.
-- Input Words are validated against the dictionary words.
+- Input Words are validated against the englishDictionary words.
     1. There is a word file that contains almost 370000 valid English words.
     2. The file is read only once and stored in HashSet that has search time complexity of O(n).
-    3. The dictionary set then, resides in memory until the server is stopped.
+    3. The englishDictionary set then, resides in memory until the server is stopped.
-- Valid words are filtered from dictionary then.
+- Valid words are filtered from englishDictionary then.
 - TrieData structure is used to convert all the valid input words to the tree format.
 - Depth first search algorithm is used in the grid to search whether the word.
 - Finally total score is counted on the basis of sum of length of all the valid input words that